-- A report of allegation of potential infarction of the Code of Conduct shall be directed to the Dean, who will evaluate and share with the Chairperson of the Committee on Fitness to Practice, if he/she considers that there are enough grounds to proceed. - Anonymous allegations shall not normally be considered.
-If the nature of the allegation makes anonymity of the reporter expedient, the name and identification of the author will be removed from any written document but be known to the Dean - Within two weeks of receiving a complaint, the Committee on Fitness to Practice shall determine whether: - o the matter should be dealt with informally - investigation should proceed - any action regarding the status of the student should be taken; for example: - continue his or her studies without limitation - continue his or her studies under specified limitations and conditions - be prohibited from entering specified clinical facilities as a medical student

-- The Chairperson may, during the proceedings, review and change a decision regarding a medical student's status. - The student may appeal to the Dean if dissatisfied with the decision of the Committee. - The Dean may refer the appeal to the Adjudication Committee.
+- Anonymous allegations shall not normally be considered.
+If the nature of the allegation makes anonymity of the reporter expedient, the name and identification of the author will be removed from any written document but be known to the Dean - Within two weeks of receiving a complaint, the Committee on Fitness to Practice shall determine whether: - o the matter should be dealt with informally - investigation should proceed - o any action regarding the status of the student should be taken; for example: - continue his or her studies without limitation - continue his or her studies under specified limitations and conditions - be prohibited from entering specified clinical facilities as a medical student - The Chairperson may, during the proceedings, review and change a decision regarding a medical student's status. - The student may appeal to the Dean if dissatisfied with the decision of the Committee. - The Dean may refer the appeal to the Adjudication Committee.
 Pending any such adjudication the Committee's decision shall remain in force. - Any member (including the Chairperson) of the Fitness for Practice Committee that has any involvement or interest in the case arising other than by way of rules of procedure, shall stand down from the Committee while the case is being considered, and another member of the Committee shall be appointed.

-25.3.2 Investigation
+24.3.2 Investigation

 - The Fitness to Practice Committee shall set-up an ad hoc Investigation Committee.
 The membership shall not include anyone with previous involvement in the case. - The Chairperson of the Committee on Fitness to Practice shall write to inform the medical student concerned that an investigation of the student's fitness for practice is going to take place stating the nature of the concern and the grounds for launching the investigation. - The ad hoc Investigation Committee shall investigate the allegations and associated circumstances and submit a written report prepared and submitted by the Chairperson of the ad hoc Investigation Committee to the Chairperson of the Fitness to Practice Committee within two weeks.
-The report shall be limited to facts, without judgement. - The medical student may be accompanied by a member of the MBRU community of his/her choice. - The student shall be given the opportunity to comment on the accuracy of the facts gathered by the ad hoc Investigation Committee by appending his/her signature to the report.
+The report shall be limited to facts, without judgement.

+- The medical student may be accompanied by a member of the MBRU community of his/her choice. - The student shall be given the opportunity to comment on the accuracy of the facts gathered by the ad hoc Investigation Committee by appending his/her signature to the report.

-25.3.3 Adjudication
+24.3.3 Adjudication